farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 RaoResult raoResult=Rao.find().run(raoInputBuilder.build(),new RaoParameters());
 ```

+All the important information regarding the optimisation process (activated remedial actions and CNEC flow at each
+instant) can be found in this RAO Result.

 # Step-by-step results

 We will go through the results of the RAO, instant by instant, to analyse the different optimisation steps and study the